hector-gm/Daily_Planner/README.md

 Saved tasks / meeting reminders are committed to local storage for easy reference on future browser sessions.

+At present time, the day planner doesn't toggle between the current day and past or future days.

 ## Credits
+The moment.js library guides are a great reference, please check it out at https://moment.js.com/guides/

 ## Licence
 This project holds an MIT Licence with *As Is* status as of latest update of the code.